tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/vcenter-tf.rst

 -------------

-Before you start the integration, ensure that the TF controller meets the prerequisites given in `Server Requirements and Supported Platforms <../installation/hardware-reqs-vnc.html>`__.
+Before you start the integration, ensure that the TF controller meets the prerequisites given in
+:ref:`Server Requirements and Supported Platforms <ServerReqAndPlatform>`.

 Follow these steps to prepare TF controller(s):